 Always look over all components before and after assembly.
 This is to make sure everything is in good working order and stable for your baby.
 Make sure there are no loose parts, broken or cracked slats, etc. You also want to measure the space between the slats and it should be no more than 2 3/8 inches apart or your crib isn’t safe to use.

 You want to also be sure that your crib has at least a few adjustable settings for the mattress.
 When your little one is an infant you want the mattress high enough that you can reach them easily but as they grow you want it low enough they can’t climb or fall out.
 Also, make sure that the mattress is a good snug fit.
-A mattress for a full-sized crib must be 24 1/4 inches wide by 51 5/8 inches long and no more than 6 inches thick.
 Basically, if you can fit more than two fingers between the mattress and the crib, the mattress isn’t right.

 Best Baby Cribs of 2022